Alec Baldwin says he isn’t responsible for ‘Rust’ shooting: 8 takeaways from his emotional interview

 Only, it did.
 In an interview with a detective from the Santa Fe Sheriff’s Office, Gutierrez said she had no idea how a live round wound up inside the revolver.
 Her attorneys, Jason Bowles and Robert Gorence, have stated that their client was stretched thin while working on the production due to having been hired for two separate roles: armorer and assistant props specialist.

 Multiple members of the crew have publicly accused “Rust” producers of cutting corners for the sake of the budget, and at the expense of everyone’s safety on set.
 Two have filed lawsuits and named Baldwin, who also produced the film, as a defendant.
 But while speaking to Stephanopoulos, Baldwin deflected some of the blame by saying that he was not among the producers who were in charge of hiring.
-Instead, he focused on tasks such as working with writer-director Souza to develop the story and weighing in on casting.
+Instead, he focused on tasks such as working with writer-director Souza to develop the story and to weigh in on casting.

 Hutchins directed Baldwin to point the gun toward her, according to him.